antoniokadid/php-database/README.md

 # WAPPKit Core - MySQL
-A PHP library to define collections of objects.
+A PHP library to connect with MySQL.

 Part of Web Application Kit (WAPPKit) Core which powers WAPPKit, a privately owned CMS.